 Heidi: “I rarely plan a card design.
 Usually an idea comes to me and I’ll think about the format that would suit it best, whether that be a card, a print, a notebook illustration, etc. I’ll sketch the idea and post it online to gauge popularity before deciding if it’s one to go to print.
 I always hand-illustrate cards for friends and family, and sometimes those designs make it to print too.
 They might be a bit niche because of their personalised nature rather than commercially popular, but it would be boring if we all produced the same designs anyway wouldn’t it!?”

 Amy: “My designs rarely start as intentional greeting designs to be honest!
 If I’m playing with shapes or creating a pattern for another project, I end up doodling words that come to mind on the next page in my sketchbook.
 A couple of scans and a Photoshop session later and a Greeting Card design is born!
 I then experiment with layout before I export the file ready to send to print at Printed.com.
 Once photographed and packaged up, I list them on my website – www.amyharwood.com/shop”

 Deborah: “Urgh, I’m normally way behind, so in a panic around September – October time I really get my act together!
 I start with sketching ideas, working and developing the ideas on the computer, then testing out to see if it works.
 After that it’s contacting suppliers and stockists and getting the range out there.”

-What do you think of our customers and their thoughts on Xmas design trends?
+What do you think of our customers and their thoughts on christmas greeting cards trends?
 Leave some of your own pearls of wisdom on creating greeting cards and the industry by commenting below!